aruzdh/compsci-notes/README.md

 # 🖥️ Comp.
 Sci.
 Notes 📓

-Computer science notes organized by subject, each as a separate LaTeX project with modular structure.
-Includes a robust LaTeX template for consistent formatting across all subjects.
+Computer science notes organized by subject, each as a separate LaTeX or Typst project with modular structure.
+Includes a robust Typst template for consistent formatting across all subjects.

 ![preview](preview.png)